-All pupils at Fox Wood have a statement of Special Educational Needs or Education Health and Care Plan (EHCP).
-The learning objectives detailed in the pupil's statement/EHCP are reviewed each year at the Person Centred Review.
+All pupils at Fox Wood have an Education Health and Care Plan.
+The learning objectives detailed in the pupil's plan are reviewed each year at the Annual Review.

-Pupils with a Statement or Education Health and Care Plan have their needs discussed at a panel meeting and the most appropriate provision for that particular pupil is then decided upon.
-If a pupil presents with an additional need which has not been addressed in the statement or Education Health and Care Plan, staff follow procedures to refer them to the appropriate service.
+Pupils with an Education Health and Care Plan have their needs discussed at a panel meeting and the most appropriate provision for that particular pupil is then decided upon.
+If a pupil presents with an additional need which has not been addressed in the Education Health and Care Plan, staff follow procedures to refer them to the appropriate service.

-Fox Wood currently has 94 pupils on roll in fourteen classes.
-Two of these classes are part of Woolston 6th Form College.
+Fox Wood currently has 98 pupils on roll in 15 classes.
+Three of these classes are part of Woolston 6th Form College.
 All admissions are managed by Warrington Local Authority.